jamiewessels/Philly_Food_Access/README.md

     > The the size of each boostrap sample was equal to the number of samples within each group and were chosen at random and with replacement

-    >Calculated the median of each bootstrap sample and then the difference in means between each group
+    >Calculated the median of each bootstrap sample and then the difference in medians between each group

-    >Calculated 95% confidence intervals as the 2.5 and 97.5 percentiles of the mean differences
+    >Calculated 95% confidence intervals as the 2.5 and 97.5 percentiles of the median differences